Juan Carlos Ferrero

-Juan Carlos Ferrero Donat (/es/; (Note: In isolation, Juan and Donat are pronounced /es/ and /es/ respectively.) born 12 February 1980) is a Spanish former professional tennis player and current coach.
-He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP).
-Ferrero won 16 ATP Tour-level singles titles, including the 2003 French Open and four Masters events.
+Juan Carlos Ferrero Donat (/es/; (Note: In isolation, Juan and Donat are pronounced /es/ and /es/ respectively.) born 12 February 1980) is a Spanish sports coach and a former professional tennis player.
+He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP), achieved in September 2003.
+Ferrero won 16 ATP Tour–level singles titles, including a major at the 2003 French Open and four Masters events.
 He was also runner-up at the 2002 French Open and 2003 US Open.
-He was nicknamed "el Mosquito" for his speed and slender physical build.
-Ferrero retired from the sport in 2012.
+He was nicknamed el Mosquito ("the Mosquito") for his speed and slender physical build.

-After his playing career, Ferrero took up directorship of the Ferrero Tennis Academy in Alicante, Villena, where he himself was trained.
-In July 2017, he began coaching Alexander Zverev.
+Ferrero retired from professional tennis in 2012.
+Afterward, he took up directorship of the Ferrero Tennis Academy in Alicante, Villena, where he himself had been trained.
+In July 2017, he began coaching top player Alexander Zverev.
 Their partnership ended after seven months due to differences between them.
-In 2019, Ferrero began coaching Carlos Alcaraz.
+In 2019, Ferrero became coach to a young Carlos Alcaraz.
+The partnership was an immediate success, and produced 24 ATP Tour–level titles, including six majors and eight Masters events.
+In December 2025, Ferrero and Alcaraz ended their partnership.
+As of January 2026, Ferrero has been working as a mental performance coach for golf player Ángel Ayora.

 Personal life

 Nicknamed Juanki, JC, and "el Mosquito", Ferrero began playing tennis at age seven with his father, Eduardo Ferrero Micó (1943–2022), who often traveled with him.
 He has two sisters, Ana and Laura.
 He has cited his mother, Rosario, who died of cancer when he was sixteen, as his inspiration throughout his tennis career.
 Ferrero married Eva Alonso in Valencia in July 2015.
 They had their first child, a daughter, in September 2014, and they have had two more children since.

 In July 2007, Ferrero bought an old cottage in Bocairent, south of Valencia, and refurbished it into the "Hotel Ferrero", which features 12 luxury suites.
 He used to be a joint owner of the Valencia Open tournament along with fellow tennis player David Ferrer.